-Have you heard about buying a goat for a family in Africa but been unsure if it’s really the best donation choice?
-This article gives you the ‘straight-from-the-goat’s-mouth’ point of view on giving a charity goat and also looks at other donation options you may want to consider.
+Have you ever wanted to buy a goat for a family in Africa but been unsure if it’s the best donation choice?
+This article gives you the ‘straight-from-the-goat’s-mouth’ point of view on giving a charity goat.
+It also looks at other donation options you may want to consider.

-As mentioned at the top of the article, buying Christmas goats for families in Africa does have its disadvantages, which we will cover next.
-However, don’t miss out on the advantages of ‘goat aid’, as it’s sometimes called, because what we see on the ground is that goats and other livestock truly are a springboard out of poverty for many farming families – and especially, for many impoverished women.
+As mentioned, giving a goat for Christmas does have its disadvantages, which we will discuss further down the page.
+However, in the next section we will cover the advantages of ‘goat aid’, as it’s sometimes called, because what we see on the ground is that goats and other livestock truly are a springboard out of poverty for many farming families – and especially, for impoverished women.

-With that all said, let’s start with the cons.
+So with that all said, let’s start with the pros.

 Con #1 – Buying goats isn’t the most efficient donation option.

 When you buy a goat for a family in Africa you’re donating what’s called restricted funds.
 This essentially means your donation has to be spent on a specific item, a goat in this case,* rather than being used where it’s needed most.

 * there are certain instances where we end up being “over-funded” for goats and need to spend your donation elsewhere – but in these few cases, we always endeavour to provide a similar item to the intended recipient beneficiary of your gift.